 Seriously Andrea Dworkin's body of work was the culmination of two separate strands of neuroses: radical socialism and prudishness.
 Combined they produce the most joyless of personas.
 Nothing in Andrea Dworkin's work suggests any thing close to happiness.
 At least some left-wingers are liberal about sexuality and enjoying it.
 On this however Andrea and her clones are closer to the evangelicals, which they no doubt hate with a blind fury.
-But each side has one thing in common: hatred of Live Jasmin porn.
+But each side has one thing in common.
 That's not to say their reasons for hating it are similar though.
 One side hates it for religious reasons, the other as an outgrowth of a bigger hatred: hatred of men.

 Yes that's right I said it: Andrea and her kind hate men.
 Sorry I know that people are falling all over themselves in the blogosphere to say that she didn't but anyone who could write such abject stupidity as -

 In fact it doesn't take much of a stretch to conclude that someone who could write such garbage had serious mental problems.

 Ok maybe she didn't but like most radical feminists Dworkin had no interest in understanding men only blaming them for everything that was wrong with the webcam sex world.

 One of the great triumphs of the feminist movement in the 60's was that men learned about women.
 We learned everything from their feelings, to their lack of equal rights to their sexuality (no one was talking about the female orgasm before that).
 The great tragedy of the same movement was that women made no effort at all to learn about men.
 So we have a world to day where most men could tell you an awful lot about women but most women are proudly ignorant when it comes to men.